MorganConrad/ptwd-sveltedemo/src/routes/presentation/md/7-Adapters-deployment.md

 ---

 During development (`npm run dev`), you use a NodeJS environment.
-Before a "real" build, you must _adapt_ it for your deployment target, using a small plugin in svelte.config.js.
+Before a "real" build, you must _adapt_ it for your deployment target, using a module imported in svelte.config.js.

 - `npm run build` builds
 - `npm run preview` to preview on your development machine